 Mobic

-Mobic is a prescription drug used for the treatment of symptoms related to osteoarthritis, rheumatoid arthritis, and juvenile rheumatoid arthritis.
-Part of a class of drugs known as nonsteroidal anti-inflammatory drugs (NSAIDs), it works by inhibiting the action of certain hormones that cause inflammation and pain in the body.
-Mobic comes in a tablet or liquid suspension form and is available in three different strengths.
-Some common Mobic side effects include gas, insomnia, and heartburn or indigestion.
+Mobic is commonly prescribed for the treatment of symptoms related to osteoarthritis, rheumatoid arthritis, and juvenile rheumatoid arthritis.
+It works by inhibiting the action of certain hormones that cause inflammation and pain in the body.
+The drug comes in the form of a tablet or a liquid and is available in three different strengths.
+Common side effects include gas, insomnia, and heartburn.

 Mobic® (meloxicam) is a prescription medicine used to treat pain, inflammation, swelling, and/or stiffness.
 It is part of a class of drugs called nonsteroidal anti-inflammatory drugs, or NSAIDs for short.